openvinotoolkit/openvino/src/common/snippets/docs/mha_optimization_guide.md

 ## MHA Performance Tuning Recommendations

-Buiding on the information presented upper, this section focuses on providing recommendations for fine-tuning the performance of specific MHA pattern.
+Based on previously discussed information, we provide the following recommendations for the MHA performance fine-tuning:

 1. Check if there are MHA's which were not tokenized because of [CPU plugin callback](#cpu-plugin-callback-for-mha-tokenization).
 2. Check how the graph was changed by [CommonOptimizations](#snippets-common-optimizations).
 In local experiments, some transformations might be worth to change: